emily-longman/Nucella_can_Pop_Genomics/README.md

 #### 04 - Polish with Pilon

-These scripts will use Pilon [v1.24] (https://github.com/broadinstitute/pilon) to polish the genome 5 times with the AVITI reads.
+These scripts will use [Pilon] (https://github.com/broadinstitute/pilon) to polish the genome 5 times with the AVITI reads.
 To be computationally efficient, the genome and bam files were broken into individual scaffolds and then polished individually using an array and loop structure.
 Each round, it will index the genome, map the short reads to the genome from the previous iteration, clean the bam files, generate a guide file with the scaffold names for the array, polish each scaffold, then concatenate the genome back together.
 The same 6 steps are peformed each round of polishing, thus they are only listed below once, rather than iterated 6 times.

 01_index_genome.sh - Index the genome that was assembled by ntlink or the previous round of polishing.